tmehta12/LIFE748-Git-workshop/6_Adding_a_feature.md

 nothing to commit, working tree clean
 ~~~

-Update the `random-reads.py` script to take an optional length argument by updating the following line numbers:
+Update the `random-reads.py` script to take an optional length argument by updating the following line numbers.
+For this, I suggest using the text editor VScode by copying the original code, and adding the lines below at the specified line numbers:

 Update line 10: